 HOUSING AND MEALS: Students will reside in a dormitory with four to six students per room, along with shared bath and toilet facilities.
 Meals per week are provided throughout the period of residency (outstanding evening meals provided by Sicilian cooks).
-Beverages (alcohol, soft drinks, water, etc.) are not included in the program cost.
+Bottled water is provided in the program cost, but other beverages including alcohol, soft drinks, etc. are not.